commschamp/commsdsl/README.md

 algorithms.
-In case Boost libraries are not installed in expected default location (mostly happens on Windows systems), use variables described in [CMake documentation](https://cmake.org/cmake/help/v3.8/module/FindBoost.html) to help the latter find required libraries and headers.
+In case Boost libraries are not installed in expected default location (mostly happens on Windows systems), use variables described in [CMake documentation](https://cmake.org/cmake/help/v3.8/module/FindBoost.html) to help CMake find required libraries and headers.
 It is recommended to use `-DBoost_USE_STATIC_LIBS=ON` parameter to force linkage with static Boost libraries.
 Also on Windows systems there is no need to build [libxml2](http://xmlsoft.org)